Tri tip dinner for four

 Be still, and know that I am God.
 (Psalm 46:10)

-Our worship service is now a hybrid format!
+Our worship service with an intergenerational focus is now a hybrid format!
 You are welcome to join us in the Sanctuary or in the Zoom chapel.
-Masks will be required for in-person attendance and COVID protocols will be in place.
+Masks are optional for in-person attendance and since COVID is still a concern, we ask that you continue to be cautious.

 May you be aware that whoever you are and wherever you are on life’s journey, you are welcome in person or in this virtual space where we are united through the Spirit.